How to Book Bus Tickets in Japan

 Travel in a budget: Where to buy highway or night bus tickets in Japan

-Japan is known to (almost) the whole world for its futuristic high-speed bullet trains, called Shinkansen in Japanese.
-What many don’t know is that Japan also has an extensive line of buses, which offer the best of the country’s efficiency and comfort.
+Japan is known to (almost) the world for its futuristic high-speed bullet trains, called Shinkansen in Japanese.
+Many don’t know that Japan also has an extensive line of buses, which offer the best of the country’s efficiency and comfort.

-The Shinkansen are a great way to get around major cities, but they come at a high price that not everyone can or wants to afford.
-As a result, the bus is the second most common method of transport used by the Japanese and foreign residents to travel domestically.
+The Shinkansen is a great way to get around major cities, but they are expensive, and not everyone can or wants to afford them.
+As a result, the bus is the second most common method of transport used by Japanese and foreign residents to travel domestically.

-Until now, most tourists who wanted to travel within Japan used the Japan Rail Pass to travel by bullet train on a budget.
-But Japan Railways has announced a considerable increase in the price of its JR Pass and shinkansen tickets.
-So those who don’t plan to make many trips, they may be considering the bus option.
+Until now, most tourists who wanted to travel within Japan used the Japan Rail Pass on a budget to travel by bullet train.
+But Japan Railways has announced a considerable increase in its JR Pass and Shinkansen ticket prices.
+So those who don’t plan to make many trips may consider the bus option.

-At periods like Golden Week or Obon tickets sell out weeks or even months in advance.
-In this article I will introduce how to book bus tickets in Japan. *Important: Please note that at periods like Golden Week or Obon it’s possible that the bus may take much longer than usual due to traffic jams.
+During periods like Golden Week or Obon, tickets sell out weeks or even months in advance.
+In this article, I will introduce how to book bus tickets in Japan. *Important: Please note that during periods like Golden Week or Obon, the bus may take much longer than usual due to traffic jams.

 Online

-Buying tickets online is very convenient not only because you can do it from the comfort of your own home, but also because the tickets are delivered to your email, so they are available to you at any time.
+Buying tickets online is very convenient because you can do it from the comfort of your own home and because the tickets are available to you at any time.
 There is no risk of forgetting them somewhere.
 Just make sure you have an internet connection at all times.

 At Counters

-If you are more old school style and prefer to buy tickets in person and in physical format, bus tickets can be purchased over the counter at major bus stations such as BUSTA in Shinjuku or Tokyo Station, and from travel agencies.
+Suppose you are more old-school and prefer to buy tickets in person and in physical format.
+In that case, bus tickets can be purchased over the counter at central bus stations such as BUSTA in Shinjuku or Tokyo Station and from travel agencies.
 Convenience store machines also allow you to buy bus tickets, but only in Japanese.

-However, it’s not the most advisable option as in many cases there are hardly any English-speaking staff and communication is only in Japanese.
-In addition, you have to wait until you are in Japan, not being able to reserve them a long time in advance, so the tickets you want may already be sold out.
+However, it’s not the most advisable option as, in many cases, there are hardly any English-speaking staff, and communication is only in Japanese.
+In addition, you have to wait until you are in Japan, and you cannot reserve them a long time in advance, so the tickets you want may already be sold out.

-Some Japanese travel agencies with overseas offices may be able to offer this service, but they are few in number.
+Some Japanese travel agencies with overseas offices may be able to offer this service, but there are few.

 Local Buses

-In large cities like Tokyo or Osaka, with an extensive metro and train network, the bus isn’t a recommended option.
-But in places like Kyoto or Nikko, for some destinations the bus becomes the only option.
+The bus isn’t a recommended option in large cities like Tokyo or Osaka, with an extensive metro and train network.
+But in places like Kyoto or Nikko, the bus becomes the only option for some destinations.

-Using local Japanese buses can be confusing, but at tourist destinations there are often special passes available.
-For example, for Kyoto there are one-day bus passes, or in Nikko they sell 2-day passes (which are cost-effective even for single-day use).
+Using local Japanese buses can be confusing, but at tourist destinations, special passes are often available.
+For example, in Kyoto, there are one-day bus passes; in Nikko, they sell 2-day passes (which are cost-effective even for single-day use).

-For occasional use, it’s advisable to use rechargeable IC cards such as Suica or Pasmo, which are easier to use.
+Rechargeable IC cards such as Suica or Pasmo are easier to use for occasional use.

-Click HERE to book IC Suica Card online
+Click HERE to book an IC Suica Card online

 More info: How to Ride a Bus in Japan: A Detailed Bus Guide for Tourists